Retailer searches for next top Scottish food and drink favourites

 New products critical to grow the sector

-Helen Wallace, Scotland Food & Drink UK market development manager, said: “Scotmid has demonstrated a solid commitment to supporting Scottish suppliers over the years and this competition is a brilliant representation of the importance of developing and nurturing those relationships.
+Scotland Food & Drink UK market development manager Helen Wallace said: “Scotmid has demonstrated a solid commitment to supporting Scottish suppliers over the years and this competition is a brilliant representation of the importance of developing and nurturing those relationships.

 “Access to retail for new and evolving products is critical for the growth of the sector and initiatives like this are important to allow a foot in the door for smaller producers.